Education Jobs

 Teacher Assistant / Learning Support (Lower Primary) [8 positions]

-Openings: 8 positions Location: Nairobi Overview: Our client is looking for Teacher Assistants to support literacy blocks, math centers, and classroom routines in Grades 1–3.
-You’ll work under a class teacher, provide targeted support to struggling learners, and keep the environment organized and joyful.
+Openings: 8 positions Location: Nairobi Overview: If you love the hum of a busy classroom and find joy in helping young learners discover reading and numbers, this role might be your happy place.
+Teacher Assistants in Grades 1–3 get to support literacy blocks, math centers, and daily routines, making sure every child stays engaged and supported.
+You’ll be the right-hand to the class teacher, giving targeted help to learners who need it most while keeping the classroom organized and running smoothly.
+Our client values enthusiasm and a positive attitude as much as competence because a cheerful, structured environment makes all the difference in early learning.
+From prepping materials and running small-group sessions to keeping an eye on safety during breaks, you’ll combine practical support with gentle mentorship.
+It’s hands-on, dynamic, and surprisingly impactful.
+You’ll see the immediate difference your presence makes each day.
+Beyond the classroom, you’ll help with displays, resources, and communication with parents when guided, ensuring the school’s values shine through every interaction.
+This is more than a support role; it’s the foundation of students’ early academic journey.
 Key Responsibilities: - Prepare materials; run small-group reading/math centers. - Track simple progress notes; report daily to the class teacher. - Supervise break/lunch; ensure safety and kindness. - Communicate with parents as guided; uphold school values. - Assist with displays, resources, and classroom organization.
 Education & Experience - Certificate/Diploma in Education; 0–2 years; passion for early literacy.
 Skills & Tools: - Patience, clear communication, basic records, teamwork.
 KPIs: - Learner engagement, punctuality, support notes quality, and classroom order.
 Compensation (Kenya): KES 30,000–45,000 + attendance bonus.
 Client estimates vary with experience.
 Benefits: - Medical, meals, CPD, term-time schedule.
 Growth Path: - TA → Class Teacher (via diploma/degree) → Lower Primary Lead.
 Ideal promotion cycle.

 K sh 35,000 – 45,000 gross / month